You probably know the feeling.

 Again, if you like how you look, what does it matter?
 It doesn’t.
 So forget about it.

-Everyone wants to look great, and there’s nothing wrong with that.
-But I encourage all fellow Beautiful Badasses to not only focus on how they look but to focus on what they can do.
+Everyone wants to look great (myself included), and there’s nothing wrong with that.
+But I encourage you to not only focus on how you look but to focus more on what you can do.

 If I don’t help deliver the body transforming results my clients demand, they wouldn’t keep working with me, obviously.
 However, I like to take things deeper than just building a great looking physique.
 After all, if my clients have great looking bodies but they have to constantly suffer, sacrifice, and revolve their life around the gym and a rigid nutrition regimen, then I’ve failed.